Sleep Apnea Evaluation, Treatment and Inspire

 Sleep apnea may be diagnosed by a physical examination, review of family and medical history, and a sleep study.

-Most patients are now able to be diagnosed with a Home Sleep Study.
+Most patients can now be diagnosed with a Home Sleep Study.
 A device is worn on the forehead while the patient sleeps in their own bed.
+At NWFENT we use a device called a Watchpat.
+Here’s the instructional video: Instructional Video Home Sleep Study

-Occasionally, patients may be sent to a sleep lab for a formal polysomnogram (PSG).
-A PSG records brain activity, eye movements, heart rate and blood pressure.
+Occasionally, patients may be sent to our sleep lab for a formal polysomnogram (PSG).
+A PSG records brain activity, eye movements, heart rate, and blood pressure.
 It also records the amount of oxygen in the blood and air movement in the lungs during breathing and snoring.

 Types Of Sleep Apnea